The Infinity Mirror Test for Graph Models: Introduction

-Meaningful information is often hidden in subtle interactions and associations within data.
+\IEEEPARstart{M}{eaningful} information is often hidden in subtle interactions and associations within data.
 Naturally, graphs are well-suited to representing the connectivity structures that emerge from many real-world social, biological, and physical phenomena.
 Often, to gain a deeper understanding of a graph's topology, it is useful to summarize a graph through specific representative characteristics that capture its structure.
-These summarizations often abstract away some graph details and no longer represent any single graph, but rather an entire set of graphs sharing similar characteristics.
+These summarizations often abstract some graph details and no longer represent any single graph but rather an entire set of graphs sharing similar characteristics.
 The faithfulness of a graph model on an input graph is usually tested by asking a model to make predictions about the graph's evolution or by generating a new graph using some production scheme.
 In the generative case, if the model faithfully captures the source graph's structure, the subsequently generated graphs should resemble the original according to some similarity criteria.

 These graph models come in many varieties.
-For example, the Erdős–Rényi model relies only on external parameters---typically a count of nodes and edges---to determine how it will randomly connect nodes, making it incapable of truly \textit{learning} any deeper topological structure~\citep{erdos1960evolution}.
-More recent graph models, like the Chung-Lu model, improve on the Erdős–Rényi model by combining specific extrinsic parameters with information learned directly from the input graph~\citep{chung2002average}.
-Then, there are those models, including grammar-based schemes and graph neural networks, that are parameterized solely by the topology of the source graph.
+For example, the Erd\H{o}s–R\'{e}nyi model relies only on external parameters---typically a count of nodes and edges---to determine how it will randomly connect nodes, making it incapable of truly \textit{learning} any deeper topological structure~\citep{erdos1960evolution}.
+More recent graph models, like Chung-Lu's Configuration model, improve on the Erd\H{o}s–R\'{e}nyi model by combining specific extrinsic parameters with information learned directly from the input graph~\citep{chung2002average}.
+Then, those models, including grammar-based schemes and graph neural networks, are parameterized solely by the topology of the source graph.
 These latter two classes of graph models seek a more comprehensive approach by imbuing their production strategies with salient topological information extracted directly from the source graph.